Tim Hilton

 In 1984 he married Alexandra Pringle and moved from Oxford to Hampstead; a son, Daniel, was born in 1986.
-Hilton worked as a journalist for the Guardian and then the Independent on Sunday.
+Hilton worked as a journalist for The Guardian and then The Independent on Sunday.
 Pringle left him in 1999 and they divorced in 2000.
 He later set up home in Beccles with architectural historian Lynda Fairbairn and they married in 2005.

 By Hilton's account, Rodney and Margaret had a holiday in France when he was 11, possibly trying to revive their failing marriage, and left Hilton to stay with his grandparents in Raynes Park.
 In the garage behind the grandparents' Bentley, Hilton discovered a bicycle.
 He instinctively taught himself to ride, regarding himself as a natural, and rode off towards the Kingston by-pass.
 He became enamoured by cycling and, returning home, persuaded his parents to buy him a bicycle.
 It had been built up from All Spare Parts by a member of a cycling club, and was known as an ASP.

 He was befriended by Alfred Burman, a cyclist who was a member of both the Birmingham branch of the Cyclists' Touring Club and the Warwickshire Road Club.
 Hilton enjoyed the camaraderie among cyclists and the absence of a political agenda, starkly different from the weekly communist meetings held at his home.
-It was, as he wrote later, a 'golden age' for cycling - and in 2004 he published a delightful book about British and Continental cycling, largely dealing with the postwar period through until the 1960s.
+It was, as he wrote later, a 'golden age' for cycling - and in 2004 he published a delightful book about British and Continental cycling, largely dealing with the postwar period up to the 1960s.
 He himself, aged 62, was riding more than 10,000 miles a year, and continued to ride until February 2023 when he was 81.

 Hilton was elected a Fellow of the Royal Society of Literature in 1993.